ComfyGummy/chrome-web3/README.md

 ## How to install

-This extension is not yet code-reviewed, and it still fails to display from `web3://` sites properly.
+This extension is not yet code-reviewed, and it still fails to display some `web3://` sites properly.
 Until this is fixed, it will not be available on the Chrome web store.

 ## How to compile